Liversticks/Revised-phantom-Twitch-IRC-bot/README.md

 * Logging system for both command and chat logging
 * Admin User Interface to have quick access to defining users with administrative capabilities for in-stream commands
 * Custom Command System to allow quick and easy deployment of custom chat commands

+Liversticks added on the following features:
+* Updated Windows Sockets to work in latest version of VS
+* Added a two-part, text-based minigame.
+For Part 1, users in chat must unscramble a provided word (via text file).
+For Part 2, additional users can "join" a party; the larger the party, the more points each player can get.
+* Timing for the minigame includes cooldown and input validation is done via inspecting the IRC PRIVMSG.
+* User scores are handled via an enhanced std::map(string, unsigned int) with score access, saving, and update methods.
+* Some commands have been deployed based on Phantom's base Command class.
+* Comment-based documentation available for added features.

 ### Custom Chat Commands ###
 As mentioned in the prior section, this bot has a very easy to use custom chat command interface.
 To create a custom chat command, follow the below instructions.